ImageMagick/Usage-Markdown/draw/index.md

 Something that requires a lot of programming effort, and time.

 Therefore, ImageMagick provides two methods in the handling of SVG format images.
-The first is to use a open source RSVG library, to convert the SVG format into a raster image that IM has no problems handling.
+The first is to use an open source RSVG library, to convert the SVG format into a raster image that IM has no problems handling.
 This engine is complete in just about all aspects of SVG handling.

 The second method is for IM to try to convert SVG into MVG, using a built-im method called **MSVG**.